Powerlearnproject/se-day1-assignment-Brantone1284/README.md

 *Waterfall Methodology:

-Linear and Sequential: The Waterfall model follows a linear and sequential approach, with each phase dependent on the completion of the previous one.
+-Linear and Sequential: The Waterfall model follows a linear and sequential approach, with each phase dependent on the completion of the previous one.

-Rigid Structure: Changes are difficult to implement once a phase is completed.
+-Rigid Structure: Changes are difficult to implement once a phase is completed.

-Documentation: Heavy emphasis on documentation before and during each phase.
+-Documentation: Heavy emphasis on documentation before and during each phase.

-Examples of Use: Suitable for projects with well-defined requirements that are unlikely to change, such as construction projects or certain types of hardware development.
+-Examples of Use: Suitable for projects with well-defined requirements that are unlikely to change, such as construction projects or certain types of hardware development.

 *Agile Methodology:

-Iterative and Incremental: Agile follows an iterative approach, delivering small, functional parts of the software in cycles (sprints).
+-Iterative and Incremental: Agile follows an iterative approach, delivering small, functional parts of the software in cycles (sprints).

-Flexibility: Changes and refinements can be made throughout the development process.
+-Flexibility: Changes and refinements can be made throughout the development process.

-Collaboration: Emphasis on customer collaboration and continuous feedback.
+-Collaboration: Emphasis on customer collaboration and continuous feedback.
-Examples of When to Use Each
+-Examples of When to Use Each
 a)Waterfall Model: Suitable for projects like aircraft control systems or banking software, where requirements must be fixed and fully documented before development. b)Agile Methodology: Ideal for mobile apps or e-commerce platforms, where user needs may change frequently.